Rhubarb rhubarb rhubarb

 Spring in Cornwall is a riot of colour and fresh produce, but even the Cornish are known to import occasional ingredients and growing practices from 'up country'.
-And so it came to be that rhubarb, intially imported by the romans before flourishing in a small section of yorkshire nicknamed the Rhubarb Triangle, snuck across the Tamar Bridge to become a mainstay of many allotment and veg growers here in Cornwall too.
+And so it came to be that rhubarb, initially imported by the Romans before flourishing in a small section of yorkshire nicknamed the Rhubarb Triangle, sneak across the Tamar Bridge to become a mainstay of many allotment and veg growers here in Cornwall too.

 You will need...

 1kg rhubarb, washed trimmed & roughly chopped

 700ml Gin (we love Tarquins Cornish Gin but use what you have)